top of page

 The reigning coven of Miréfalle, Boszorkány's capital

-Coven Lore
+Coven History

 The Miréfalle Coven, established in 694(TG), is the fourth vampire coven formally recognized under the authority of the Creator.
 It is headquartered in the city of Miréfalle, capital of Boszorkány, and functions as both a political stronghold and a cultural symbol of vampiric endurance in a region historically defined by theological instability and social unrest.